 Radcliffe went on to fly with McCarthy throughout the rest of their second tour.
 He was commissioned in November 1943, and awarded the DFC in June 1944.
 After coming off operations, he served in training units for the remainder of the war, returning to Canada in February 1945.

 After the war he became a Customs and Excise Officer, and was also attached to the recruiting branch of the RCAF Reserve.

-Bill Radcliffe died on 5 July 1952 when his car failed to go round a bend in the road, went into the Fraser River where he drowned.
+Bill Radcliffe died on 5 July 1952 when his car failed to go round a bend in the road and went into the Fraser River, where he drowned.
 It was thought he had had a blackout.
 He was cremated and his ashes were scattered by his colleagues in the RCAF Reserve over his favourite mountain, Burnaby Mountain in Canada (also known as Eagle Mountain).

 He had married Joyce Palfreyman, an English WAAF, and they had three children.
 Following his death, Joyce returned to the UK with the children to be nearer her own family.